heremaps/here-data-sdk-typescript/@here/olp-sdk-fetch/README.md

 ## Overview

-This module adds a subset of the [fetch](https://fetch.spec.whatwg.org/) API for [Node.js](https://nodejs.org/).
-This allows code written for the browser to also execute in `Node.js`.
+This module adds a supporting file:// to the [fetch](https://fetch.spec.whatwg.org/) API for [Node.js](https://nodejs.org/).
+This allows fetching the files from the local folders.

-The main goal of this module is to provide enough compatibility to allow running unit tests in `Node.js`.
-It is not 100% feature and behavior compatible with `fetch`.
+The main goal of this module is to provide the possibility to read files from the local folders with `fetch` API in the Node.js environment.

-The feature set is that of [node-fetch](https://www.npmjs.com/package/node-fetch) with the addition of a dummy `AbortController`.

 ## Usage